 I have seen many businesses do this and you can also apply it to your stationery business to attract more customers.
 This is when you choose a particular hour of the day to bless any customer that comes to buy from you.
 The gift doesn’t have to be big or expensive what matters is the thought behind it.

 D. Attend School Parties around You

 Any part I missed in the article?
-Feel free to leave them in the comments ASAP and I’ll try to answer them as soon as a can.
+Feel free to leave them in the comments ASAP and I will try to answer them as soon as I can.